 Get ahead of the crowd and start your college career early!

-Ave Maria University offers our JumpStart Dual Enrollment Program to high school or homeschool students who wish to enroll in highly affordable, fully accredited college-level courses online or in person.
+Ave Maria University offers our JumpStart Dual Enrollment Program to high school or homeschool students who wish to enroll in highly affordable, college-level courses online or in person.

 These courses are taught by AMU professors.
 You can be confident that you are getting an excellent jump start on your education as Ave Maria University is a SACSCOC-accredited institution.
 The courses you take at Ave Maria University are readily transferable to other accredited colleges and universities.

 *Enrolled students do not need to reapply each semester.

 Composition 101 emphasizes language and reasoning skills in a progression from the meaning of words, to paraphrase, summary, evaluation of arguments to the production of written arguments and an annotated research project that demonstrates control of the Chicago Manual of Style for documentation.
 Subject matter for the course will depend on instructor interest: science, politics, literature, sports, or the like.